Fodil Hadjadj

-Fodil Hadjadj (فضيل حجاج; born April 18, 1983 in Bologhine, Alger) is an Algerian former football player.
+Fodil Hadjadj (فضيل حجاج; born April 18, 1983) is an Algerian former football player.

 Career

 Hadjadj began his career in the junior ranks at MC Alger.
-During a tournament with the MCA's junior team in France, he was noticed by scouts for FC Nantes and signed to the academy team there.
-In 2003, he signed a 2-year professional contract with FC Nantes and went on to make 23 appearances and scoring 1 goal for the club in his 2 seasons at the club.
+During a tournament with the MC Alger junior team in France, he was noticed by scouts for FC Nantes and signed to the academy team there.
+In 2003, he signed a 2-year professional contract with Nantes and went on to make 23 appearances and scoring 1 goal for the club in his 2 seasons at the club.
 In 2005, despite interest from several Italian Serie B teams, he returned to MC Alger.

 International career

 Hadjadj was part of the Algerian 2004 African Nations Cup team, who finished second in their group in the first round of competition before being defeated by Morocco in the quarter-finals.